netlify/edge-functions-examples/README.md

 1. Duplicate the `/src/hello-world` folder and name your new folder appropriately
 2. Add a pass through copy rule to the `.eleventy.js` config file to use the folder name of your new example folder
 3. Generate a new example folder in the repo from your new source with `npm run gen`.
-(You can also run `npm run dev` to watch the src folder for changes as you build you edge handlers)
+(You can also run `npm run dev` to watch the src folder for changes as you build your edge handlers)